damienSavoldelli/symfony-docker/README.md

 - FILE_NAME the name of the folder user for the docker persistence

 The script will give you information about the database connection from the docker image

+And it runs and built in web server (you can specify the host and port at the end of the script)

+Your application will be accessible through 127.0.0.1:8050/app_dev.php

 that's all folks